 Similarly, a student who goes on probation as a part-time student will not be reviewed for further academic action until he or she has completed sufficient semesters to total at least the number of credit-hours attempted in the semester for which the student was placed on probation.
 At that time, the student will be reviewed on the basis of a composite of those semesters and will be expected to have earned at least the number of credit-hours attempted in the semester for which he or she was placed on probation.

-A student will be placed on Probation (Incomplete) if he or she has Incomplete grades which would result in the student's being placed on academic probation if those Incomplete grades were converted to F's.
+A student's status will be placed on Probation (Incomplete) if he or she has Incomplete grades which would result in the student's being placed on academic probation if those Incomplete grades were converted to F's.
 Once the Incompletes are converted to grades, the student shall be restored to good standing or placed on academic probation as determined by the semester grade point average and the number of credit-hours earned.
+In order to continue for the next semester, a student whose status remains Probation (Incomplete) is required to review their course schedule with their dean in the Office of Undergraduate Studies before the end of the drop/add period.

 Students on academic probation who fail to return to good standing at the end of the following semester will be considered for separation from the university for at least two academic sessions, including the summer session.